The Victorian Government will ensure that surplus government land is identified and put to a use that provides the best value for Victorians.

 The Department of Treasury and Finance undertakes all Crown land sales, with the exception of Crown land sites with a value of less than $100,000, which may be undertaken by the Department of Environment, Land, Water and Planning.

-Before Crown land is transacted, a strategic Crown land assessment must be undertaken by the Department of Environment, Land, Water and Planning in accordance with the Victorian Government Strategic Crown Land Assessment Policy and Guidelines (PDF 270kb).
+Before Crown land is transacted, a strategic Crown land assessment must be undertaken by the Department of Environment, Land, Water and Planning in accordance with the Victorian Government Strategic Crown Land Assessment Policy and Guidelines.
 A strategic Crown land assessment enables timely and consistent assessment of Native Title rights and the identification and protection of public land values inherent in Crown land.

-The Department of Treasury and Finance provides a listing of surplus government land sales that are being or have been transacted by Victorian Government Departments under the following categories:
+The Department of Treasury and Finance provides a listing of surplus government land sales that are being or have been transacted by Victorian Government Departments under the three categories below.

 Land and Property Group